FirelyTeam/firely-docs/vonk/deployment/yellowbutton.rst

 Yellow Button - Vonk for your Simplifier project
 ================================================

-Yellow Button is an easy way to run an instance of Vonk FHIR Server that is aware of all the profiles, search parameters and other (conformance) resource that are part of a Simplifier project.
+Yellow Button is an easy way to run an instance of Vonk FHIR Server that is aware of all the profiles, search parameters and other (conformance) resources that are part of a Simplifier project.
 That can be a project of your own or for instance a project with national profiles.

 Prerequisites
 -------------